JSONbored/claudepro-directory/.zed/README.md

 1. Restart Zed
 2. Restart TypeScript server
 3. Check that `tsconfig.json` is valid
-4. Check that `biome.json` is valid
+4. Check that `eslint.config.mjs` is valid